CVI Summer Research Program

 For Undergraduate and MD Students

-The CVI Summer Research Program both research and training.
+The CVI Summer Research Program provides both research and training.
 80% of trainee time is devoted to a cardiovascular or pulmonary research project in the lab of a Stanford faculty mentor.
 Specific research domains our faculty specialize in include precision medicine, cardiothoracic surgery, health disparities, pulmonary research, heart failure, rhythm disorders, and clinical trials.
-We provide a dedicated curriculum to ensure trainees learn about these topics and more from leaders in cardiovascular and pulmonary science and medicine.
-The remaining 20% of students' time is spent in a comprehensive curriculum consisting of seminars in cardiovascular science, career development workshops, social and networking opportunities, and personal development sessions.
+We also provide a dedicated curriculum to ensure trainees learn about these topics and more from leaders in cardiovascular and pulmonary science and medicine.
+The remaining 20% of students' time is spent in a comprehensive curriculum consisting of scientific seminars, career development workshops, social and networking opportunities, and personal development sessions.
 Students also have the opportunity to participate in MAvERICS (Metascience Analyses and Explorations of Reproducibility In Cardiovascular Science) where, as part of a collaboration between CVI and SPORR, small teams of summer students work under the guidance of a CVI early career scientist to conduct a metascience study in the field of cardiovascular research.
 Our program provides exceptional research training and strives to be an inclusive opportunity for individuals with diverse backgrounds, outlooks, and career goals.

 The CVI Summer Research Program at Stanford is supported by the American Heart Association, The National Institutes of Health, and the Stanford Cardiovascular Institute.
 We will be offering a stipend between $5,000 and $8,000 depending on the specific funding source and whether participation is virtual or in-person.
 Housing is not provided.